 Stomachs full, we drove south down the Pacific Coast Highway.
 Yes, we continued to drive even farther in the opposite direction of Las Vegas.
 We stopped in Pacific Beach, California for the night and enjoyed a sunset over the Pacific Ocean and wine on our hotel room patio.
 The first day of our trip was certainly a success!

 We woke up early the next day.
 It might have been due to the time change, but I have a sneaking suspicion that it was due to the fact that our itinerary for the day included wine tastings in Temecula Valley.
 California and wine are synonymous.
 You might think Napa Valley is the only wine region in the state, but you are wrong!
-So, off we go!
+We loaded the rental car up, again, and off we went!
+You know we don’t like to stay in the same place too long.

 After a stop at Wiens Family Cellar and a long lunch at a deli in town, we got back on the road.
 Michael was not happy about driving out of California.
-However, the anticipation of what was to come spurred us on, out of Temecula.
+However, the anticipation of what was to come spurred us on.

 We headed north and east (finally!) and drove through mountains, desert and small towns of the wild, wild west.
-We stopped when we wanted to or needed.
+We stopped when we wanted or needed to.
 It was a very relaxed and easy day of driving – what a road trip should be.
 No agenda, just the sights you pass by and the company in the seat next to you.

 We saw the sign signaling our entrance into Arizona a few hours into our drive.